Last Updated: May 5, 2022

 Luckily for you, we have packed everything you need to know about eCommerce marketing into 5 essential tips.
 Read on to wise up on your eCommerce marketing!

-As of 2017, there are about 1.3 million eCommerce companies in North America alone – that’s a lot of fish in the sea!
+As of 2021, there are about 4.2 million eCommerce companies in North America alone.
 Establishing a brand for your company is non-negotiable if you’re serious about generating a large customer base and tapping into the online shopping world.

 This can sound like a scary business, with a lot of people’s minds jumping to giant corporations like Coca-Cola or Apple.
 The truth is, making a recognizable brand for your eCommerce shop doesn’t have to be too complicated.
 It’s all about finding out what it is you want to say to the world — and why.